 Buying a Horse and The Pre-Purchase Exam

-There’s a lot to think about when you are buying a horse; it can be a complicated process.
+There’s a lot to think about when you are buying a horse; it can be a complicated process before the pre-purchase exam.
 Shopping for horses generally goes something like this:

 - Gather yourself and your trainer to start going over videos and sales ads.